portsoc/hangman-in-branches/README.md

 - [ ] We are not currently serving our game from a server.

 - [ ] The image of the hangman game is not updating as the game is being played.

-## Further Exploration

-Console log the value of `word` before the closing brackets of the `startNewGame` function in `index.js`.
-Afterward, save `index.js` and refresh the page in your browser.

-Now, inspect the page with <kbd>F12</kbd> or by right-clicking on the page and selecting 'Inspect'.
-Can you find the secret word displayed in the console?

-It is a good habit to log the value of variables while you are developing a project.

 <p align="right">(<a href="#top">back to top</a>)</p>